Formulas are not divine laws.

 The third P. The Proof

-It’s no use promising a lot and painting everything in pink if you can’t prove what you’re saying is true.
+It’s no use making a grand promise and painting everything in pink if you can’t prove what you’re saying is true.

 People need proof to trust.